Coordinated School Health

 Helping to make sure our children are healthy and ready to learn!

-School Health Report Cards are sent home in the spring to share the various screening results with the parents.
+School Health screening results are shared with parents via Skyward or paper form (if requested).
 These are only screenings.
 Not a diagnosis.
 These results should be shared with your child’s physician during their yearly check-up.
 Also, don’t forget that children should also visit their dentist for routine cleaning and check-ups every six months.